raviq/compsoc/README.md

 Other scores could be re-defined in `profile.py`.

 ### Voter Models
 In general, voters rank the candidates according to preferences that are often defined as permutations over the set of candidates.
-Such preferences could be defined in different [ways] (https://github.com/raviq/Genon).
+Such preferences could be defined in different [ways](https://github.com/raviq/Genon).

 Another way to define the voter models is to assume that the votes follow particular distributions.
 In the following, we define the distribution of the votes according to 3 methods.